 New nuclear is certainly no exception to the typical infrastructure risks such as construction delays and cost overruns.
 These are present in all major infrastructure projects.
 However, nuclear project risks increasingly exist alongside other, complex and emerging societal risks, which demand a more sophisticated analytical understanding and approach, especially so where the public purse is the ultimate risk taker.

 About the Author

 Mark Vickers is an experienced public and private sector complex risk consultant, with a focus on financing projects in energy and infrastructure.
 He was Director of Project Finance for NuGen’s planned 3.8GW new nuclear plant in Cumbria in the UK and is a director of a new energy start up technologies platform.
 Mark was previously a commercial & investment risk advisor at The Crown Estate, focused on new marine energy technology investments in UK waters, such as wave & tidal power, floating wind turbines and offshore transmission grids.

 Prospect Law is a multi-disciplinary practice with specialist expertise in the energy and environmental sectors with particular experience in the low carbon energy sector.
 The firm is made up of lawyers, engineers, surveyors and finance experts.

 This article remains the copyright property of Prospect Law Ltd and Prospect Advisory Ltd and neither the article nor any part of it may be published or copied without the prior written permission of the directors of Prospect Law and Prospect Advisory.

-For more information please contact us on 020 7947 5354 or by email on firstname.lastname@example.org.
+For more information or assistance with a particular query please in the first instance contact Adam Mikula on 020 7947 5354 or by email on firstname.lastname@example.org.